AliseenaD/DLCORT/README.md

   **Outputs include:**
   - A video with an interaction counter (same name as output video).
   - A video with a quadrant counter (same name as output video with `_quadrant_analysis` suffix).
+  - A newly created CSV file containing all of the frame spans of mouse interaction and the object that was interacted with during those spans.
   - An updated or newly created CSV file with:
     - Interaction time with each object
     - Time spent in each quadrant